PrefectHQ/prefect/docs/orchestration/concepts/kv_store.md

 ## Using Key Value Pairs in Flows

-To interact with KV Store in a flow, call the Prefect library functions from within tasks.
+To interact with the KV Store from a flow, call the Prefect library functions in a task.

 For example, let's say we wanted to track the last date a flow has been executed and pick up from that date.